nlcostel/Basic-Statistical-Analysis/Central Limit Theorem.md

 This further confirms the central limit theorem, which states that sampling distribution of the sample mean approaches normality as the number of samples increases.

-Grand mean: 20.291
+Grand mean: 508.69

-Standard deviation of the sample means: 0.299 showing limited variation
+Standard deviation of the sample means: 54.5

 The grand mean is also very close to the population mean.
 This confirms the second part of the central limit theorem,